The book tries to reflect on an individual’s professional growth in the contemporary era of fickle employment guarantees.

 Make plans – be ready to change them as market demands – don’t make random changes make planned changes.

 ABZ planning: Plan A (what you are doing right now), Plan B (pivot from A when it feels it might be better than A), Plan Z (fallback, if both A and B fail).

 All plans should be explicit in terms of time.

 Prioritize learning over making money and try learning by doing.

 Avoid immediate gratification.

-Try making small reversible bets (eg. trying out FOSS project on side related to any idea you might have)
+Try making small reversible bets (eg. trying out a FOSS project on the side related to any idea you might have)

-- Network: Understand the importance of network, put aside some time and money specifically to meet people, when trying to meet someone say “what you can do for him/her”, occasionally send mails to maintain the contact.
+- Network: Understand the importance of the network, and put aside some time and money specifically to meet people, when trying to meet someone says “what you can do for him/her”, and occasionally send emails to maintain contact.

-- Take Intelligent Risks: Think about whether you can face the worst case scenario, also, don’t conflate uncertainty with risk (uncertainty is fine, risk must be accounted for).
-Its good to take regular small risks to avoid end up taking a much larger one later (several small shocks are better than a big one).
+- Take Intelligent Risks: Think about whether you can face the worst-case scenario, also, don’t conflate uncertainty with risk (uncertainty is fine, risk must be accounted for).
+It’s good to take regular small risks to avoid ending up taking a much larger one later (several small shocks are better than a big one).

-Note: A more comprehensive summary from the official website.
+One can read a more comprehensive summary on the official website.